This page provides links

 south coast …

-West Somerset Mineral Line Association exists to 'inform people about
+Line Association exists to 'inform people about the history of

-the history of the West Somerset Mineral Railway (WSMR) and its associated
+the West Somerset Mineral Railway (WSMR) and its associated mines

-mines and communities'.
-This standard gauge freight line once linked
+and communities'.
+This standard gauge freight line once linked Gupworthy

-Gupworthy in the Brendon Hills with Roadwater, Washford and Watchet.
+in the Brendon Hills with Roadwater, Washford and Watchet.
+Railway

-Railway ramblers will be interested in the monthly walks, which provide
+ramblers will be interested in the monthly walks,

-an opportunity to see the old railway and its environs in all seasons
+which provide an opportunity to see the old railway and its environs

-and archive photographs and drawings, including graphic re-constructions
+and photographs, including detailed maps and graphic re-constructions

 Way is a planned 26 mile circular route through the beautiful Hampshire